 These Tangled Vines by Julianne MacLean

-Set against the romantic backdrop of Tuscany, this sumptuous tale explores love, sacrifice, courage, and the profound meaning of family.
-Prepare to be swept away by the enchanting story of These Tangled Vines.
+Set against Tuscany’s romantic backdrop, These Tangled Vines explores love, sacrifice, courage, and the profound meaning of family in a sumptuous tale.
+Get ready to be swept away by this enchanting story!

 Set in Italy in 1943, From Sand and Ash brings us a forbidden love story during WWII.
 Eva Rosselli is an Italian Jew, and Angelo Bianco is a Catholic; however, they develop deep feelings for one another as teens despite their differences.